- About Us

 If you find yourself behind the wheel in bad winter weather, remember to stay alert and drive slowly.
 And fasten that seatbelt.
 Keep in mind that if your car slides on ice and hits another vehicle, Illinois considers it an at-fault accident, which means that the “fault” driver and their insurer are liable for damages that occurred.

 Lawyers at Smith LaCien LLP concentrates in catastrophic injury, wrong death and medical malpractice.
 The firm has a lengthy track record of achieving exceptional results for clients, with more than $2 billion in verdicts and settlements, and over 100 cases with results of at least $1 million.
-If you believe you have a case, contact us at [email protected].com or (312) 815-6455.
+If you believe you have a case, contact us at (312) 509-8900 or fill out our contact form here.